tarb/betfair_data/README.md

 # Betfair Data

 Betfair Data is a very fast Betfair historical data file parsing library for python.
-It currently supports tar archives containing BZ2 compressed NLJSON files (the standard format provided by [Betfair's historic data portal](https://historicdata.betfair.com/#/home)).
+It supports both the official [Betfair's historic data](https://historicdata.betfair.com/#/home) and self recorded stream files.

 The library is written in Rust and uses advanced performance enhancing techniques, like in place json deserialization and decompressing Bz2/Gzip encoded data on worker threads and is ideal for parsing large quantities of historic data that could otherwise take hours or days to parse.

-This library is a work in progress and is still subject to breaking changes.

 ## Installation